-Discuss Unity in real-time.
-Join the Discord server.
+Discuss Unity and the Partner School program in real-time.
+Join our Discord server, or join the Partner School Discord server

 Stack Exchange and Stack Overflow

 These open communities help creators in diverse fields get their questions answered with a reputation award process.
 Stack Overflow is dedicated to programming.
 On Stack Exchange, check out questions tagged "unity" in the gamedev exchange.